ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 **Including** items by a query or an index **will** work even if the included item resides on another shard.
-If requested items are not found on this shard, the orchestrator will connect with the shards that hold them, load the items and provide them.
+If requested items are not found on this shard, the orchestrator will connect the shards that these items are stored on, load the items, and provide them.

 Note that this process will cost the extra travel to the shard that the requested document is on.